Reusse: Josh Donaldson fiasco over, Twins’ Derek Falvey now needs rally to save reputation, season

 And there it is: Donaldson, shortstop Isiah Kiner-Falefa and catcher Ben Rortvedt to the Yankees for infielder Gio Urshela and catcher Gary Sanchez.

-Kiner-Falefa had become the Twins' immediate shortstop on Saturday, when acquired from Texas for power-hitting, whiffing catcher Mitch Garver.
+Kiner-Falefa had become the Twins' immediate shortstop on Saturday, when he was acquired from Texas for power-hitting, whiffing catcher Mitch Garver.

 Falvey talked about Kiner-Falefa's potential for winning a Gold Glove in 2022.
 A day later, the CEO tossed him in a trade in order to get rid of the $50 million still owed to Donaldson.